trevordmiller/device-setup/README.md

 # Automatic

 - Create the `~/projects` directory and clone this repo into it
-- Run `. ~/projects/settings/bootstrap.sh` script to symlink and install all the things
+- Run `source ~/projects/settings/bootstrap.sh` then `bootstrap` to symlink and install all the things

 ---